 There are even more healing stories in the New Testament.
 We can find them in the ministry of John the Baptist, the ministry of Jesus, and the works of the disciples in the book of Acts.
 Some well-known New Testament healing stories include:

-The Bleeding woman, Jesus heals the daughter of Jarius, Jesus heals the blind and the mute
+The Bleeding woman, Jesus healing the daughter of Jarius, the blind and the mute

-Matthew 9 narrates several healing miracles of Jesus.
+Matthew 9 narrates several healing miracles of Jesus after preaching the good news.
 First is the woman who bled for 12 years who touched the cloak of Jesus and was healed as Jesus said that her faith had healed her (Matthew 9:20-22).
-Second is the daughter of the synagogue leader, Jairus, who died and was raised by Jesus from the dead (Matthew 9:23-26), and lastly, Jesus healed two blind men and a demon-possessed man who could not speak (Matthew 9:27-33).
+Second is the daughter of the synagogue leader, Jairus, who died and was raised by Jesus from the dead (Matthew 9:23-26), and lastly, Christ healed two blind men and a demon-possessed man who could not speak (Matthew 9:27-33).

 Jesus heals the paralyzed man